Gosnell Family Neonatal Intensive Care Unit (NICU)

 Our Gosnell Family Neonatal Intensive Care Unit is the only one of its kind in the Finger Lakes Region.
 It's a highly specialized, nationally recognized center providing the highest level of care available for sick or premature newborns (Level IV), including advanced treatment for respiratory failure, heart disease, and neurologic injury.

 Every year, we care for more than 1,200 newborns in our NICU.
-Most newborns admitted to our NICU are born at Strong Memorial Hospital as part of our Regional Perinatal Center high-risk obstetrical service.
+Most babies admitted to our NICU are born at Strong Memorial Hospital as part of our Regional Perinatal Center high-risk obstetrical service.
 However, about 250 newborns are transferred to us annually, from 17 referral hospitals, nearly all by our Neonatal Transport team.

 What to Expect